Applied Microbiology

 Guest Risk

-Skin infections, wound colonisation, respiratory infection in immunocompromised guests.
+Skin infections, wound colonisation, and respiratory infection in immunocompromised guests.

 Dermatophytes (Trichophyton spp.)